Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 If you haven't done so yet, please refer to [README](../README.md).

-After following this guide, you'll be equipped to turn your ideas into working code with Plain.
+After following this guide, you'll be equipped to turn your ideas into working code with ***plain.

 ## Project Structure Overview

-Every Plain project follows this basic structure:
+Every ***plain project follows this basic structure:

 ```
 my-new-project/